gvwilson/thirdbit/src/fiction/iffy/index.md

 Finally the governor set his napkin down on the table.
 "We should probably call it a night."
-He nodded at the Marines who had been standing silently by the door throughout the meal.
+He nodded at the soldiers who had been standing silently by the door throughout the meal.
 "They'll show you to your rooms."

 "Your room" for Iffy and Aunt Naggie turned out to be